hdushan/oldHepsiTests/storefront/assumptions.md

 @276 Nothing to test for this as it appears to be a placeholder

 @141 refers to the 'Only' filter rather than 'Shipping style' which does not appear to be present on the page

+@373 Div containing offer flags should be distinguished by a class